 A company's BCAR result is extremely useful in evaluating a company's balance-sheet strength, but it is only one component of that analysis.
 In addition, balance-sheet strength is only one component of the overall financial strength rating, which also includes operating performance and market profile.
-BCAR very often is a minimum requirement to support a rating, but other factors driving expectations of future balance-sheet strength drive the rating as well.
+BCAR establishes a guideline for risk-adjusted capital to support a rating, but other factors driving expectations of future balance-sheet strength drive the rating as well.
 All of these factors are important to the overall rating process.
 This article will describe the methodology used in the BCAR model and how market issues are treated within the model.